Procore vs BuildVision for equipment procurement

 | Equipment schedule extraction | Not available: documents are stored but not read or parsed for equipment data | Automated extraction with source traceability to page |

-| OEM supplier integrations | General vendor directory; no direct OEM connections | Direct integrations with equipment manufacturer networks |
+| OEM supplier integrations | General vendor directory; no equipment-specific OEM/rep network | Direct integrations with equipment manufacturer networks |

 | Quote comparison | Basic bid comparison across subcontractor proposals | Line-item quote normalization against spec requirements with deviation flagging |